-- 2. Locate the mounting holes on the motherboard. - Locate the matching mounting holes on the chassis.
-Align the mounting holes on the motherboard with the mounting holes on the chassis. - 4.
+- 2. Locate the mounting holes on the motherboard. - 3.
+Locate the matching mounting holes on the chassis.
+Align the mounting holes on the motherboard against the mounting holes on the chassis. - 4.
 Install standoffs in the chassis as needed.

-- Install the motherboard into the chassis carefully to avoid damaging motherboard components. - Using the Phillips screwdriver, insert a Pan head #6 screw into a mounting hole on the motherboard and its matching mounting hole on the chassis.
+- 5. Install the motherboard into the chassis carefully to avoid damaging motherboard components. - 6.
+Using the Phillips screwdriver, insert a Pan head #6 screw into a mounting hole on the motherboard and its matching mounting hole on the chassis.